ABC Organic Gardener Magazine latest issue magazine cover.

 We take pride in salvaging as much as we can find.
 Our primary garden beds are built from recycled bricks from neighbours.
 They have been creatively stacked to create a functional, yet attractive key-hole bed that will last for decades.
 Our chicken run is built from an abandoned cubby, and the remaining wood from the cubby has been used to build a climbing frame for gourds, which also provides valuable shade to our chickens from the afternoon sun.

-Making the most of our space
+Making the most of our backyard space

-Being on a small block, we have had to be creative to make the most of our space and available light.
+Being on a small block, we have had to be creative to make the most of our backyard space and available light.
 We have 10 arches in the garden, which in summer are heavy with countless varieties of unusual pumpkins, gourds and beans; walking through the garden becomes like weaving through a jungle of vegetables.

 We grow companion flowers among our edibles: under the canopy of our mandarin, fig, tamarillo and babaco trees, flowers such as alyssum, marigold, viola, nasturtium and pennyroyal flourish.
 Interestingly, we have seen the yields from our fruit trees double since under-planting them with a living mulch.
 We attribute this to the beneficial effect of growing diverse plants to create a rich living soil, and the power of attracting predatory insects to make short work of the pests.

-We have also created a ‘wall of food’ – a living edible wall about 2.5m tall in the sunniest part of our garden, designed to capture as much sunshine as our shady block will allow.
+We have also created a ‘wall of food’ in our backyard – a living edible wall about 2.5m tall in the sunniest part of our garden, designed to capture as much sunshine as our shady block will allow.
 It was created with bamboo cut from a neighbour’s garden, and wire netting.
 This wall is covered with snow peas, golden and purple peas in winter, and in summer heirloom tomatoes, beans and cucumbers weave through the netting.
 This allows the kids to hide behind this green wall and gorge themselves silly on seasonal vegies – they love hiding in their secret passage and eating straight off the plants!

 Looking forward